capcom6/android-sms-gateway/README.md

 ## Available modes

 - [x] Local web server
-- [ ] Use of sms.capcom.me server in pull and push modes (in progress)
+- [x] Use of sms.capcom.me server in pull and push modes
 - [ ] Self-hosted server in pull-mode

 ## How to use